I may earn a commission from links in this post. Thank you!

 One side has a 10x magnifying makeup mirror, the other is a plain flat mirror.
 Made by an American company to high standards, there is no distortion from the glass.

 The case opens flat to 180 degrees, with a stiff hinge allowing positioning at any angle.
 In addition it is sturdy and will survive being bounced around in a purse.
 The clasp holds it tightly closed, although does require a bit of a knack and pressure to open.

 Slimmest Lightest Travel Mirror

 Here’s one for the minimalists and ultra-light travellers.
 Available in 2 sizes – 3.3″ and 4.7″ – the smaller is literally the size of a credit card; less than an ounce in weight, a tenth of an inch thick.
+A true pocket mirror.

 It has a single 1x mirror (made of real glass surprisingly), in an aluminium case.
 You can use it handheld, or flipping the lid to its locked position and resting on a surface.

 I thought hard about whether to include this Riki Skinny.
 It is promoted heavily by influencers and you’ve probably seen it on TikTok and Instagram.
 Its USP is the ability to pair via bluetooth to your iphone and record well-lit video and selfies.
 It has really bright lights with different brightness settings.

 It’s a good makeup mirror.
 But is it a great travel mirror?
 I don’t think so.
 With all the accessories it weighs 4lbs!
 Battery life is poor.
 Build quality seems variable.
 And you’ll need to pay extra for a (bulky) carrying case.